 But what even is evaporated milk?

-Evaporated milk is a dairy product that is made by removing approximately 60% of the water from cow’s milk through a slow heating process, as the name suggests.
-After the water is eliminated, the mixture, consisting of approximately 7% fat, is homogenized into an emulsion and subsequently canned and sterilized.
+As its name suggests, evaporated milk is a dairy product made by removing about 60% of the water from cow’s milk through a slow heating process.
+Once the water is removed, the mixture, which is about 7% fat, is homogenized into an emulsion, then canned and sterilized.

 Like instant coffee, Cheetos, and M&M’s, evaporated milk was also a by-product of war.
 As Napoleon’s conquests spread across Europe in the late 18th and early 19th centuries, easily transportable and spoil-resistant food became imperative to feeding his expansive army.
 But technology was lagging far behind the emperor’s ambitions.
 So, according to the Evaporated Milk Association’s archives, the French government announced a lofty prize of 12,000 Francs to anyone who could devise a method to successfully extend the life cycle of food.

 But it was a Swiss man named John B. Meyenberg who realized the unsweetened potential of evaporated milk.
-After his idea for sugar-free canned milk failed to gain traction in his home country, Meyenberg crossed the Atlantic to Highland, Illinois.
-Here, he founded the first evaporated milk plant in the US and the world with a group of Swiss dairy farmers.
-Following Meyenberg’s patent in 1884 for “a process of sterilization by steam under pressure while the cans are agitated,” the first canned evaporated milk was produced for sale in that year.
-The pressurized sterilization process developed by Meyenberg and the vacuum evaporation method developed by Borden continue to be important industry foundations today.
+When Meyenberg’s sugar-free canned milk idea got little traction in his native land, he traveled across the Atlantic to Highland, Illinois.
+Here, along with a group of Swiss dairy farmers, he established the foremost evaporated milk plant in the US and the world.
+In 1884, Meyenberg patented “a process of sterilization by steam under pressure while the cans are agitated,” and the following year, the first canned evaporated milk was commercially manufactured.
+Today Borden’s method of vacuum evaporation and Meyenberg’s process of pressurized sterilization remain key foundations of the industry.

 There was still one more problem to solve.
-The fat and water separated during the evaporation process, resulting in an unemulsified finished product.
-In 1909, homogenization was implemented as a remedy, which led to the unprecedented success of evaporated milk.
-Now that the product was emulsified as milk should be, it not only had a much longer shelf life but also looked much better in its combined form, which attracted customers more.
+The evaporation process caused the fat and water to separate, leading to an unemulsified final product.
+As a solution, homogenization was introduced in 1909, which took evaporated milk to new heights.
+The product, now emulsified as milk should be, not only had a significantly longer shelf life but was much more appealing to consumers in its amalgamated state.

-Evaporated milk engaged in combat once more during World War I, this time against the armed forces of the United States and its allies.
-It was “hailed as a boon to the fighting man.
-It endured after the war thanks to the soldiers who were released and went on to use the product in their civilian lives.
+During World War I, evaporated milk went to combat again, this time with the armed forces of the United States and its allies.
+It was “hailed as a boon to the fighting man.”
+After the war, it lived on through the discharged soldiers who continued to use the product in their civil lives.

 What is Evaporated Milk?